 Concentration risk is the credit risk stemming from not having a well-diversified credit portfolio, i.e. the risk inherent in doing business with large customers or being overexposed in particular industries or geographic regions.
-Concentration risk is captured in the Bank's Pillar 2 capital framework through the use of a credit risk portfolio model which considers single-name concentrations and sector concentrations in the credit portfolio
+Concentration risk is captured in the Bank's Pillar 2 capital framework through the use of a credit risk portfolio model which considers single-name concentrations and sector concentrations in the credit portfolio а b С d e SAR 000's Exposures unsecured: carrying amount Exposures to be secured Exposures secured by collateral Exposures secured by financial guarantees Exposures secured by credit derivatives 1 Loans 30,620,794 1,503,176 1,422,263 80,913 2 Debt Securities 9,915,589 3 Total 40,536,383 1,503,176 1,422,263 80,913 4 Of which defaulted 61,007 84,617 76,193 8,424 a) Names of the external credit assessment institutions (ECAIs) and export credit agencies (ECAs) used by the Bank, and the reasons for any changes over the reporting period.

-21. CR3 - Credit risk mitigation techniques - overview
+24. CR3 - Credit risk mitigation techniques - overview